 Basic image operations:

-- crop and rotate: This module is used to crop, rotate and correct perspective of your image.
+- crop and rotate: This module is used to crop, rotate and correct the perspective of your image.
 It also includes many helpful guidelines that assist you using the tools (e.g. rule of thirds or golden ratio).

 - exposure controls: Tweak the image exposure either by using the sliders in the module or dragging the histogram around.